This blog was originally published on June 15, 2021 and has been updated.

 Parliament has passed legislation amending the Income Tax Act which provide for greater flexibility and planning opportunities for tax-free intergenerational transfers of shares of qualified small business corporations and family farm or fishing corporations.

 On May 12, 2021, the federal House of Commons passed Bill C-208, a private member’s bill that amends paragraph 55(5)(e) and section 84.1 of the Income Tax Act (Canada) (the “Act”).
 The amendments increase the options available to tax professionals who are assisting clients with intergenerational transfers of shares of a qualified small business corporation, or a family farm or fishing corporation (“Qualifying Shares”).
-The Senate of Canada passed Bill C-208 without amendment on June 22, 2021 and received Royal Assent on June 29, 2021.
+Bill C-208 was passed by the Senate of Canada without amendment on June 22, 2021 and received Royal Assent on June 29, 2021.

 Amendment: Section 84.1